jimmyodonnell/banzai/README.md

 An alternate hack to have the pipeline print to terminal AND file, in case logging breaks: sh script.sh  2>&1 | tee ~/Desktop/logfile.txt

 * 2015-10-09 read length calculated from raw data.
+Library names are flexible.